 How we get the number.

-Every Sunday we pull EIA Weekly Retail Gasoline Prices — the same series the U.S. Department of Energy publishes — and pair them with NHTSA/EPA fuel-economy records.
+Every Sunday we pull EIA Weekly Retail Gasoline Prices — the same series the U.S. Department of Energy publishes — and pair them with EPA fuel-economy records (the fueleconomy.gov dataset).
 The whole pipeline is public, auditable, and cited inline on every page.

 Where prices come from